 An online search for “language lover” yields one hyphen-free usage after another, which confirms my opinion that in American English, at least, the hyphen is extraneous.
 And a writer’s rule of thumb is that if a term has not made its way into a dictionary, use a corollary form (would you hyphenate “cat lover” or “coffee lover”?) or, in the absence of a similar term, use the simplest possible construction.

-9 Responses to “Hyphenation in Compound Nouns”
+10 thoughts on “Hyphenation in Compound Nouns”

 No-one (that’s no-one not noone) writes cooperate in the UK.
 It’s always written as co-operate.
 But I am curious to know why you wrote

 jacket-copy writer.
 And not jacket copy writer or jacket copywriter?

 I speak and write American English, and my posts almost invariably represent that bias, hence my reference to the obsolescence of co-operate.
 (And we don’t hyphenate no-one.)

 I hyphenated “jacket copy” because that phrase modifies writer.
 “Jacket copywriter” implies someone who crafts prose to be printed on coats.
 If I wished to use copywriter, I would say “book-jacket copywriter,” which would also be correct in this context.